 Journey map to see from the customer’s perspective

-Journey map and understand what would that look like from the customer’s perspective.
-You will start to see how is your organization aligned in each stage of the journey to support that journey and those emotional points in that journey or those critical moments of truth.
+Journey map and understand what that would look like from the customer’s perspective.
+You will start to see how your organization is aligned in each stage of the journey to support that journey and those emotional points in that journey or those critical moments of truth.

 This is where this concept of agility is what I think is so empowering and why I employ it with my customers and why I think it’s so powerful is that mapping these things out.